profoundinventions/php-houdini/complex-array-patterns.rst

 In an ``ArrayPattern``, each completion match will only be generated when you have *both* a name and a type.
 For many of the more complex scenarios below, first a name match occurs, and then the parse continues until a type match happens.

-If this match happens multiple times, while iterating the array of the pattern, a completion result will be generated for each of the matches that have unique names.
+If this match happens multiple times while iterating the array the pattern is matching against, a completion result will be generated for each of the matches that have unique names.

 Selecting a particular key with selectKey(string $key)